Computer-Science-Undergraduate-Council/official-csug-website/README.md

 ## Getting Started :wave:

-### Requirements
+### Requirements :thinking:

 1. [Git](https://git-scm.com/downloads)
 2. [Node](https://nodejs.org/en/download/) or [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable)

-### How to run
+### How to run :smile:

-Here we will list some simple steps to get you started with this repo :smile:
+Here we will list some simple steps to get you started with this repo :hugs:

 1. Clone the repository to your local computer.
 You can learn more how to clone a repo [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 This will create a local version in your computer, which is linked with the remote repository on GitHub.